 Repeated activation of CB1 receptors leads to desensitization, a process of weakening of the response to THC.
 After this, internalization takes place, where the CB1 receptors are removed from the cell surface.
 Therefore, you will need to consume more THC to get high.

-Vaping and Cannabis Tolerance
+Cannabis Tolerance with Vaping

 As you vape a cannabis strain with THC more frequently, the effects it has on your brain and body decrease over time.
 Therefore, you need to take a higher dose of the strain to feel the same effects.
 This dependence tends to reduce your response to cannabis and the phenomenon is known as tolerance.
 This can happen with vaping more rapidly than traditional smoking methods.